Carnacki: "Doctor Who: Foreign Devils"

 In 2002, an Andrew Cartmel novella appeared as one of a series based upon Doctor Who.
 Foreign Devils featured Carnacki alongside the Second Doctor as his companion.

 Doctor Who: The Doctor and Carnacki

 In 2024, Big Finish Productions announced a box set of three full-cast audio dramas featuring Dan Starkey reprising his role as Carnacki alongside Sylvester McCoy as the Seventh Doctor, who appears intermittently throughout Carnacki's life.
 The dramas are entitled "The Haunter of the Shore" by AK Benedict, "The House" by Georgia Cook, and "The Institute of Forgotten Souls" by Jonathan Barnes.
 Starkey has appeared prominently in Doctor Who in audio for Big Finish and on television, notably as Strax and other characters of the Sontaran race.
-The set is to be released in November of that year.
+The set was released in November of that year.